mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: System Design

 \textbf{Distance calculation.} As shown in \fig \ref{CCT(a)}, the frequency difference between the transmitted (TX) and received (RX) signals indicates the signal propagation time, revealing distance between object and radar.
 Denoting $D^i$ as the distance at time $i$, TX and RX signals as:

 where $\alpha$ denotes the attenuation rate, $f_c$ is the initial frequency, $K$ represents the chirp slope of FMCW signal, and $c$ stands for light speed.
-The TX and RX signals undergo mixing and low-pass filter (LPF) to extract intermediate frequency signal (IF signal) $s(t)$:
+The TX and RX signals from \eqn (\ref{TX_RX}) undergo mixing and a low-pass filter (LPF) to extract the intermediate frequency signal (IF signal) $s(t)$: